listenToRipley/python/Notes/Django.md

 ### Database

-The database relationship is outlined in the [settings document](../Examples/django_proj/base/settings.py)
+The database relationship is outlined in the [settings document](../Examples/django_proj/base/settings.py), but in order to add content to your database from your application, you will need to set up [models](#model) and include [migrations](#migrations) so all elements can interact.

 ### Best Practices